Julianna-szabo/DE1_Homework/TERM/README.md

 For the first one, I answered the original question by comparing the Carribean to the Northern Europe itinerary in terms of death numbers.

 For the second, I wanted to see how the deatsh spread out over the years.
+Therefore I grouped the deaths by year.

 For the last, I wanted to see how different companies within the cruise industry compare to each other.

+Of course the specific itineraries or companies can be easily exchanged or replicated for other companies.